A Park Ranger may inspect your boat for required equipment while you are on the river. The following equipment is essential for a safe river trip:

 - Patch kit/pump—All inflatable vessels, except inner tubes and air mattresses, must carry a patch kit and pump.
 Know how to use patch kit.

 - Waste System— A personal chemical bagged waste containment system, or a RV dump station compatible waste system.
+You may be able to rent a system through local outfitters.

 - Fire Pan—Each overnight boat group must carry a fire pan with a 2 inch minimum rim.